Productivity Secrets From Jeff Bezos, Mark Zuckerberg, Susan Wojcicki, And More

 7. Strive For Inbox Zero

-Email can be a big time suck, but Elliot Weissbluth, CEO of the financial services company HighTower Advisors, has a trick for taming his inbox.
+Email can be a big time suck, but Elliot Weissbluth, CEO of the financial services company HighTower, has a trick for taming his inbox.
 He empties it every night.

 “Email is unidirectional—anyone, at any time, can just go to your inbox without permission, invitation or consideration,” he writes in a post on LinkedIn.
 “Empowering the world to demand a thin slice of your attention is more than unfair—it’s a recipe for constant distraction.”